CrunchyData/crunchy-katacoda/postgresql-devel/basics/constraints/02-not-null.md

 The same general pattern works for a NOT NULL constraint.
 This constraint type prevents a NULL (no data) value from being inserted into a column.
 Again, the constraint can be used in conjunction with any of the other constraint types.

-We need to have a family name in our application so let's insure that there is always data for this field.
+We need to have a family name in our application so let's ensure that there is always data for this field.
 The syntax for adding a NOT NULL constraint after table creation is a bit different.
 Instead of adding a constraint we just set a condition on the column:

 ```sql92
 alter table people alter column family_name set NOT NULL;